CSE185-GWAS/GWAS/README.md

   ./tests/run_on_example_files.sh
 ```

-to test a medium-size dataset.
+to test a medium-size dataset ```./example-files/chr10.recode.vcf.gz```.
 We put the output csv file in the tests/ directory so you can take a look over it before proceeding.

 ### Benchmark:
 We benchmark our tool by applying our tool to the subset of 1000 Genome Project data